jtrieu48/FluxDB/README.md

 Enter database name: db1

 When prompted for names, letters, numbers, and symbols are available.
+Enter Documents with no spaces in format {"key":"value"}

 Ex.
 (Query Thread Search):
 Enter a document.
-EX: { "name" : "michael" }
+EX: {"name":"michael"}
 {"player_name":"Travis Knight"}